Hackathorn/CVA-SBERT/README.md

-This repository explores an analysis approach for Content Validation Assessment (CVA) using S-BERT encodings and similarity metrics
+This repository explores an analysis approach for Content Validation Assessment (CVA) using S-BERT encodings and similarity metrics.

 # What is Content Validity Assessment (CVA)?